Unconditional Truthfulness: Learning Unconditional Uncertainty of Large Language Models: Ethical Considerations

 \section{Ethical Considerations}

-In our work, we considered open-source LLMs and datasets not aimed at harmful content.
+We considered open-weights LLMs and datasets not aimed at harmful content.
 However, LLMs may generate potentially damaging texts for various groups of people.
 Uncertainty quantification techniques can help create more reliable use of neural networks.
-Moreover, they can be applied to detecting harmful generation, but this is not our intention.
+Moreover, they can be applied to detecting harmful generation, but this is not the target of this paper.
+Moreover, despite our proposed method demonstrating sizable performance improvements, it can still mistakenly highlight correct and innocuous generated text with high uncertainty in some cases.
+Thus, as with other uncertainty quantification methods, it has limited applicability.

-Moreover, despite that our proposed method demonstrates significant performance improvements, it can still mistakenly highlight correct and not dangerous generated text with high uncertainty in some cases.
-Thus, as with other uncertainty quantification methods, it has limited application for various tasks.
+We used writing assistants when working on this paper, in order to improve grammatical accuracy.